-Yanshui Fireworks Festival: Huge crowds run towards, not away from, towers of exploding fireworks at Taiwan’s most legendary cultural festival.
+Yanshui Fireworks Festival 2023: Huge crowds run towards, not away from, towers of exploding fireworks at Taiwan’s most legendary cultural festival.
 Listed as one of the top three major folklore festivals in the world, the event launches fireworks into the crowd.
-Legend has it that the fireworks originated near the end of the 19th century during the […]Yanshui Fireworks Festival 2019 Yanshui District, Tainan City, Taiwan 737 Yanshui Tainan City Taiwan
+Legend has it that the fireworks originated near the end of the 19th century during […]Yanshui Fireworks Festival 2023 Yanshui District, Tainan City, Taiwan 737 Yanshui Tainan City Taiwan

 Listed as one of the top three major folklore festivals in the world, the event launches fireworks into the crowd.
 Legend has it that the fireworks originated near the end of the 19th century during the Qing Dynasty.
 There was a plague, so the terrified locals prayed to the Holy Ruler Deity Guan, and asked him for help.
 The deity replied that on the night of Lantern Festival Day, the deity would parade through the streets of Yanshui, Taiwan and followers must set off firecrackers as they trailed behind the deity’s holy sedan chair.

 Every Lantern Festival night, the holy sedan chair slowly parades through the streets of Yanshui, surrounded by followers and visitors.
 When the sedan chair passes the doorways of stores and residences, racks of fireworks are lit, sending firecrackers flying everywhere.

 Local people believe that after running through the flying fireworks they get rid of bad luck and have a great new year.

 On the first night, at the Emperor Guan Temple, the holy sedan chair departs from the temple and paraded through Yanshui.
 Followers along the way set off firework racks in front of their doorways.